-What is Drano?
 Drano is lye-based household drainage cleaner product sold in several forms, consisting in variations of sodium hydroxide (lye), sodium hypochlorate (bleach), sodium nitrate, sodium chloride (salt) and aluminum.

 Tap water, too, reacts with the lye to produce more heat, softening deposits lining a dirty drain.
 Lye then reacts with the softened grease, creating soap that the hot water dissolves, and again with the aluminum to form hydrogen bubbles.
 The bubbles loosen the clog particles, creating space for the hot water to carry it all down the drain.
 In just one slosh you’ll get intense heat, soap making, bubble forming, dissolving proteins and fat breakdown.
-In other words, more than enough for a drain to handle.
+In other words, much more than your drain should have to handle.

-Why Drano is risky:
+Why Drano is Dangerous

-Drano damages plumbing systems.
+1. Drano damages plumbing systems.
 Drano sits in a pipe until the clog dissolves, continually reacting and generating heat.
 Toilet bowls can crack.
 PVC pipes can soften and eventually break.
 Old, corroded pipes can be easily damaged, and Drano can quickly eat away at the glue holding pipes together.

-Drano is unpredictable if combined with other products or equipment.
+2. Drano is unpredictable if combined with other products or equipment.
 When using plumbing tools, like a plunger or an auger, Drano can splash up and burn your skin, and get into your eyes and lungs.
 If even a small amount of Drano remains in the drain, and you use a chemical cleaning product soon after, the two products might react unfavourably to create toxic fumes.
 You never know what kind of chemical reaction you might get when introducing Drano to a plumbing system.

-Drano can burn skin, irritate eyes, and hurt lungs.
+3. Drano can burn skin, irritate eyes, and hurt lungs.
 Drano is caustic, meaning it has the ability to burn or corrode organic tissue by chemical action.
 When a Jiffy plumber gets called in to to fix a clogged drain, they typically ask the customer if they've tried Drano already.
 If so, the plumber comes back 24 hours later because Drano makes their working conditions unsafe.